The Mysterious Ancient Artifacts of Sanxingdui that have Rewritten Chinese History

-Since the discovery, these artefacts have received a great amount of international interest and attention.
+Since the discovery, these artifacts have received a great amount of international interest and attention.
 They have been exhibited at world renowned museums such as The British Museum, Taipei’s National Palace Museum, National Gallery of Art (Washington), Guggenheim Museum (New York), Asian Art Museum (San Francisco), Art Gallery of New South Wales (Sydney) and Lausanne Olympic Museum (Switzerland).
-A selection of the artefacts are now making their way to the Bowers Museum in Santa Ana, California, where the exhibition, ‘China’s Lost Civilization: the Mystery of Sanxingdui’, will be featured from 19th October 2014 to 15th March, 2015.
+A selection of the artifacts are now making their way to the Bowers Museum in Santa Ana, California, where the exhibition, ‘China’s Lost Civilization: the Mystery of Sanxingdui’, will be featured from 19 th October 2014 to 15 th March, 2015.

 Strange masks with projecting pupils and elephant-like ears, elephant tusks, trees and birds in bronze, gold ornaments and many types of jade carving, represent an imagined spiritual universe, quite unlike anything discovered elsewhere.
 Indeed, the culture is so strange, so unprecedented, that we cannot begin to describe the society that produced these objects...

 Featured image: A bronze mask of Sanxingdui.
 Photo source .

 Historical Wonders of Sanxingdui – China.org.cn

 The Sanxingdui Ruins - CriEnglish.Com